 28California Penal Code 236 PC -- False imprisonment. ("False imprisonment is the unlawful violation of the personal liberty of another.")

-29Please feel free to contact our Nevada criminal defense attorneys Michael Becker and Mike Castillo for any questions about Nevada's laws regarding intimidating witnesses or victims.
+29Please feel free to contact our Nevada criminal defense attorneys Michael Becker and Neil Shouse for any questions about Nevada's laws regarding intimidating witnesses or victims.
 Their Nevada law offices are located in Reno and Las Vegas.